 • The general public survey indicated that the biggest barriers to walking are poor or no sidewalks (20 percent of respondents), destinations are too far away (19 percent), and traffic safety concerns (18 percent).
-Poor sidewalks are particularly cited as a northern kev factor in and southeastern Santa Fe, while long physical distances are the key factor in western Santa Fe.
+Poor sidewalks are particularly cited as a key factor in northern and southeastern Santa Fe, while long physical distances are the key factor in western Santa Fe.